-Recent changes to CBILS have opened up the initiative at a stroke.
+Further changes to CBILS have opened up the initiative to more potential borrowers.
 Here, our partner Lance Mysyrowicz explains how SMEs can benefit – and what it means for the UK on the global stage

-Better access to funding for SMEs also affects the UK’s position on the world stage: the continual evolution of CBILS and the variety of lenders it has attracted have cemented the scheme as one of the most comprehensive and accessible SME support programmes in the world.
+The change in guidelines is significant for the whole innovation ecosystem, too.
+Better access to funding for SMEs affects the UK’s position on the world stage: the continual evolution of CBILS and the variety of lenders it has attracted have cemented the scheme as one of the most comprehensive and accessible SME support programmes in the world.
 This commitment to supporting growth SMEs will help to ensure that the UK remains at the forefront of start-up growth and innovation.

 I have an innovative SME – what do I do next?